 Croissants: Most places will have some sort of sweet pastry on offer which, more often than not, will be a croissant.
 You can usually ask for butter and jam with yours, but most people just eat them plain with a cup of coffee on the side.

 Warning: SPANISH CROISSANTS (AND SPANISH PASTRY IN GENERAL) ARE NOT LIKE FRENCH PASTRY WHICH HAVE A BUTTER BASE, BUT ARE MADE MOSTLY WITH PIG LARD OR, SOMETIMES, OLIVE OIL.
 JUST KEEP THIS IN MIND IF YOU ARE A VEGETARIAN.

 Crepes: A rather new option available in some places, sweet and savory crepes can be a fun way to start your morning.
 Be forewarned, however, although they are French-inspired, you probably won’t find somewhere that makes their crepes the same as in France.
 Does this make them less delicious?
 Absolutely not!
 We just want to help you align your expectations to avoid any disappointment.

 Eggs and…: This option, if available, was put on the menu for a guiri like you.
-Very few Spanish people I know will eat something like eggs for breakfast.
+Very few Spanish people we know will eat something like eggs regularly for breakfast.
 Anything with eggs, sausages, or the like will be a Spanish impression of British or American breakfast dishes.
 They will probably be decent, but don’t expect a copy of what you get back home because these are not traditional foods.